 Alternatively, you can build from source using our GitHub repository

 You can now download the entire dataset here: full LabelFusion example dataset download, (500+ GB, will take a couple hours to download).

 We are working on having smaller samples of the dataset available.

-LabelFusion is described in our publication (Under Review).
+LabelFusion is described in our publication (To Appear at ICRA 2018).

 Pat Marion, Peter R. Florence, Lucas Manuelli, and Russ Tedrake "LabelFusion: A Pipeline for Generating Ground Truth Labels for Real RGBD Data of Cluttered Scenes." arXiv preprint arXiv:1707.04796, 2017. (pdf)